Southeast Forestlands logoSoutheast Forestlands

 • clearcutting a longleaf-suitable tract and replanting loblolly when longleaf cost-share programs would have paid more long-term

-• ignoring Mobile-shed buyers in favor of one local offer
+• ignoring Mobile-area buyers in favor of one local offer

 • selling lower-Tombigbee hardwood without grading separately